Shea-Whipple/resume/content/pages/CV-Letter.md

         textAlign: left
         fontWeight: 400
     subtitle: >-
-      Dear Clearwater Analytics,I am writing to express my interest in the Data Analyst position at Clearwater Analytics.
+      Dear Clearwater Analytics, I am writing to express my interest in the Data Analyst position at Clearwater Analytics.
 With mybackground in computer science, and hands-on experience in control systems and data analysis, Iam excited about the opportunity to contribute to your team and help drive